DominicMarkNg/dominicng.github.io/docs/Neural Networks/Fundamentals/Backpropagation/A Vector Perspective.md

 ---
-Title: Neural Network Architecture
+Title: Vector
-sidebar_position: 1
+sidebar_position: 3
+---
 ---
 ### The Vector-Centric View of Backpropagation

 In this section, we will discuss the vector-centric view of backpropagation.
 First, we recap the vector architecture of neural networks discussed in Chapter 1.
 The corresponding $ k + 1 $ weight matrices between successive layers are denoted by $ W_1, \dots, W_{k+1} $.
 Let $ x $ be the $ d $-dimensional column vector corresponding to the input, $ h_1, \dots, h_k $ be the column vectors corresponding to the hidden layers, and $ o $ be the $ m $-dimensional column vector corresponding to the output.
 Then, we have the following recurrence condition for multi-layer networks: